Pittsburgh Steelers: Mike Tomlin years (2007–2025)

-Prior to the 2022 season, the team drafted Pitt quarterback Kenny Pickett with their first round pick in the 2022 NFL draft.
+Prior to the 2022 season, the team drafted Pitt quarterback Kenny Pickett with their first-round pick in the 2022 NFL draft.
 Pickett started 12 games as the Steelers went 9–8 and missed the postseason in the 2022 season.
 In the 2023 season, the team finished 10–7 and third in the AFC North.
 They made the playoffs and were defeated by the Buffalo Bills in the Wild Card Round 31–17.
 Prior to the 2024 season, the Steelers traded Pickett to the Philadelphia Eagles.
 The team traded for Justin Fields from the Chicago Bears and signed Russell Wilson, who was released from the Denver Broncos.
+Prior to the 2025 season, the team signed four-time MVP Aaron Rodgers.